digitalocean/terraform-provider-digitalocean/docs/data-sources/app.md

     - `endpoint` - OpenSearch API Endpoint.
 Only HTTPS is supported.
 Format: https://<host>:<port>.
     - `basic_auth` - OpenSearch basic auth
     - `index_name` - The index name to use for the logs.
 If not set, the default index name is \"logs\".
+    -`cluster_name` - The name of a DigitalOcean DBaaS OpenSearch cluster to use as a log forwarding destination.
+Cannot be specified if endpoint is also specified.

 A `database` can contain: